b-social/epilogue/README.md

 ## Rationale

 Logs are the epilogue of program execution.
 They provide us valuable insights into how our programs really behaved.
 While the world of Java logging is fraught with [complexity and competing solutions][Logging in Clojure], Clojure provides us with an excellent facade for these tools in [clojure.tools.logging][].
-Unfortunately though, suffers from a critical limitation.
+Unfortunately though, it suffers from a critical limitation.
 Logs are strings; no structured data.

 While it would be great to use simpler logging solutions like [μ/log][mulog].
 Many situations still require full integration with the Java logging mess.
 Is there a half-way point?